levisc8/str_demo_maps/README.md

 in the database.
 Thus, a considerable number of species may be omitted at any given build.
 Checks for this number are not run.

 The job is scheduled to run at midnight on the first of every month.

+Mostly just working out how these CRON jobs work so I can use them elsewhere.